axibase/atsd/changelogs/2016_04/README.md

 ### Issue 3664

-In Collector, the following metrics were added for each active container.
+In Collector, added the following metrics for each active container.
 These metrics are collected only when the Docker command `TOP` is enabled.

 ![Figure 6](./Images/Figure6.png)

-If the container was running in a prior iteration, and is not running in the next iteration, 0 is sent for both all and filtered metrics.
+If the container is running in a prior iteration, and is not running in the next iteration, `0` is sent for both all and filtered metrics.

 ![Figure 7](./Images/Figure7.png)